AmpersandTarski/documentation/syntax/purpose.md

 Where `<type of thing>` and `<name>` are the type and name of the thing that is refered to.
 This could be one of:
   `CONCEPT`, `RELATION`, `RULE`, `IDENT`, `VIEW`, `PATTERN`, `INTERFACE`, `CONTEXT`

 The optional <language> and <markup> can be used to override the settings for language and markup.
-If omitted, these are inherrited from the pattern of context where the PURPOSE statement is specified in.
+If omitted, these are inherited from the pattern of context where the PURPOSE statement is specified in.